4 Reasons for Why Your Window is Broken

 Ever had a broken window and wondered how it happened?
 Because the root cause of glass breakage isn’t always obvious, you need to consider the likelihood of different scenarios.
-The ones explained here are those most commonly seen by companies specialising in emergency glass repair London.
+The ones explained here are those most commonly seen by companies specialising in emergency glass repair in London.

 Accidents, Burglary & Vandalism

-We’ve probably all experienced one of these causes of breakage for ourselves, since they’re the most common reasons for damage to a pane of glass.
+We’ve probably all experienced one of these causes of breakage for ourselves since they’re the most common reasons for damage to a pane of glass.
 In the excitement of the football game it’s easy to kick a bit too enthusiastically, or for back garden cricketers not to be able to resist an overarm throw.
-And of course burglars attempting to break into your home will often attempt to gain access by smashing a window.
+And of course, burglars attempting to break into your home will often attempt to gain access by smashing a window.

 A sheet of glass in a door or window is already under a certain amount of stress, and any additional pressure can deliver the coup de grace.
 Breakage caused by thermal shock usually happens when one area of glass becomes hot (because it’s in direct sun, for example) and another stays cold (due to being in the shade).
 The hot segment of glass expands, increasing the pressure elsewhere in the pane: the result can be quite dramatic.

 As the British weather becomes more extreme, we’re getting used to this as an underlying cause of broken glass.
 This year alone, high winds sent tree branches and other debris crashing through conservatories and windows all over the country.
 We’re not yet used to monster hailstones of the kind found elsewhere in the world, but this may well be in our future as a common cause of broken glass.